-in action can be seen on Queensland's Gold Coast.
+A good example of coastal management in action can be seen on Queensland's Gold Coast.
 Northward sand movement over centuries has caused the mouth of the Nerang River to be pushed north along the coast.
-This created a long spit sheltering Although this is a natural process, it created several problems in the region.
-The southern tip of South Stradbroke Island was being unstable and large amounts of moving sand in the mouth of the Nerang River made boating hazardous.
+This created a long spit sheltering a lagoon (known as The Broadwater).
+Although this is a natural process, it created several problems in the region.
+The southern tip of South Stradbroke Island was being eroded by the waters emerging from the mouth of the Nerang River, the spit was unstable and large amounts of moving sand in the mouth of the Nerang River made boating hazardous.

-Source 1 Aerial photograph of the Nerang River entrance, 1984.
-You can see how the southern tip of South Stradbroke Island has been eroded by the waters flowing out of the river.

 The solution was to build training walls at the mouth of the Nerang River to stabilise the sand and to direct the river flow away from the southern end of South Stradbroke Island.
 This structure became known as the Gold Coast Seaway.
 To move the drifting sand from one side of the seaway to the other, a 490-metre-long sand-collection jetty was built.
 Beneath the jetty are 10 pumps that collect the sand and pipe it to South Stradbroke Island.
 This sand-bypass system, which can move 500 cubic metres of sand an hour, was the only one in the world when it was completed in 1986.